MikeMitchellWebDev/gc_knobs/README.md

 The app uses the go-git library and git repos (of your choice) that you have cloned to your computer.
 The app does not fetch them from github.

 For example,
-to create a steady state for the garbage collector, you could read the repo for Ruby on Rails into memory 50 times with a 2 second pause in between each read.
+to create a steady state for the garbage collector, you could read the repo for Ruby on Rails into memory 50 times with a 2 second sleep in between each read.

-curl -H 'Content-Type: application/json' -d '{"path":"/path/to/rails", "repeat":"50", "pause":"2"}' -X POST  http://localhost:8000/git_repo
+curl -H 'Content-Type: application/json' -d '{"path":"/path/to/rails", "repeat":"50", "sleep":"2"}' -X POST  http://localhost:8000/git_repo

 Then, if you want to, create a transitory spike in memory, you could open another terminal window and read youtube-dl into memory once.

-<p>curl -H 'Content-Type: application/json' -d '{"path":"/path/to/youtube-dl", "repeat":"1", "pause":"1"}' -X POST  http://localhost:8000/git_repo</p>
+<p>curl -H 'Content-Type: application/json' -d '{"path":"/path/to/youtube-dl", "repeat":"1", "sleep":"1"}' -X POST  http://localhost:8000/git_repo</p>

 ## Understanding GOMEMLIMIT and GOGC
 You can find tips for setting GOGC and GOMEMLIMIT at Go's garbage collection guide https://tip.golang.org/doc/gc-guide